A linear algorithm for radio $k$-coloring of powers of paths having small diameters: Proofs of Theorems and

 \begin{observation} Let $\phi$ be a radio $k$-coloring of $P_n^{m}$.
 Then $\phi(x) \neq \phi(y)$ for all distinct $x,y \in V(P_n^{m})$. \end{observation}

 \begin{proof} As $diam(P_n^{m}) < k$, the distance between any two vertices of $P_n^{m}$ is at most $k-1$.
 Thus, their colors must differ by a value of at least $1$. \end{proof}

 Let $\phi$ be a radio $k$-coloring of $P_n^{m}$.
 Thus, due to Observation~\ref{obs distinct}, it is possible to sort the vertices of $P_n^{m}$ according to the increasing order of their colors.
-Suppose that the vertices of $P_n^{m}$ are named $v_0, v_1, \cdots, v_n$ satisfying $\phi(v_0) < \phi(v_1) < \cdots < \phi(v_n)$.
-Then, these names of the vertices of $P_n^{m}$ are so with respect to $\phi$.
-That is, the second naming convention depends only on the coloring $\phi$, which, for the rest of this section, will play the role of any radio $k$-coloring of $P_n^{m}$.
+That is, our second naming convention which names the vertices of $P_n^{m}$ as $v_0, v_1, \cdots, v_n$ satisfying $\phi(v_0) < \phi(v_1) < \cdots < \phi(v_n)$.
+Clearly, the second naming convention depends only on the coloring $\phi$, which, for the rest of this section, will play the role of any arbitrary radio $k$-coloring of $P_n^{m}$.